 Introduce children to the symbols of circuit diagrams.
 Explain the idea that a working circuit has to have a completed loop of elements.
-To illustrate this, try the University of Virginia virtual lab with two light bulbs.
+To illustrate this, try the We Can Figure This Out virtual lab with two light bulbs.
 Provide the children with a set of circuit symbols to use for their project.

 Introduce semiconductor chips.
 Use the YouTube videos “How do they make silicon wafers and computer chips?” and “Silicon wafer animation.”